Haim (band): 2012–2014: Forever and Days Are Gone

-2013–14: Days Are Gone

 The group spent a year recording their first album, Days Are Gone, in sessions between live shows.
 The group experimented with drum machines and the music program GarageBand, adding hip hop and R&B influences to their existing sound.
 Polydor recommended producers Ariel Rechtshaid and James Ford to help with the album, and they suggested further use of synthesizers, bringing the album closer to a straightforward pop style.
 Several of the drum tracks were recorded with gated reverb, made famous by Phil Collins.
-In June 2013, the group performed at Glastonbury Festival, and in addition to their own set, the band appeared with Primal Scream performing backing vocals on "It's Alright, It's OK", "Rocks" and "Come Together".
+In June 2013, the group performed at Glastonbury Festival, and in addition to their own set, the band appeared with Primal Scream performing backing vocals on "It's Alright, It's OK", "Rocks" and "Come Together."
 The band later returned for a repeat performance at Glastonbury in 2014.
 During their set in 2013, Este, who was diagnosed with Type 1 diabetes in 2000, nearly had a diabetic seizure after taking insulin and forgetting to eat after.
 After going backstage, she returned, albeit sitting for the rest of their set.

 The single "The Wire" was released on July 29 and the album followed on September 30.
 The album reached number one in the UK and has since sold 200,000 copies there.
 To promote the album, the group performed "The Wire" on the BBC's The Andrew Marr Show, with Este dedicating the song to the then-British Prime Minister David Cameron, also a guest on the show.
 The move was criticised as being ill-judged by musician Johnny Marr of the Smiths, who stated that "It's really simple: they made themselves look like idiots.
 It's ridiculous.
 No-one put a gun to their head.
 The Conservatives tried to do the same thing with the Smiths, to re-appropriate us in a false way, to be cool by association.”
 Haim did not respond.

 Haim subsequently toured Europe throughout the remainder of 2013, recruiting touring keyboardist Tommy King, as well as performing as the musical guest on Saturday Night Live on November 23 with host Josh Hutcherson.
-The group performed "The Wire" and "Don't Save Me" and Este considered this performance particularly poignant as a high school drama teacher had once told her "You're never going to be on Saturday Night Live."
+The group performed "The Wire" and "Don't Save Me", and Este considered this performance particularly poignant as a high school drama teacher had once told her, "You're never going to be on Saturday Night Live."
 The main US tour followed in April 2014 and continued into May.
 In 2014, the sisters recorded backing vocals with the supergroup the New Basement Tapes for their album Lost on the River, performing on the tracks "Kansas City" and "The Whistle Is Blowing".